ostash-group/BGCViz/docs/Quick_start.md

-**Tip: Check the last NA row for the group by column.
-It shows the clusters, that are not intercepted with the reference data but are intercepted with other methods.
-For example, cluster #7 is in NA row, when we group by Antismash.
-When we group by PRISM, it becomes clear that this cluster is annotated only by SEMPI and contain resistance and regulatory genes (#20 and #59)**
+**Tip: Check the last ("NA") row in the first column.
+It shows the clusters, that are not intercepted with the reference data but are intercepted among other methods.
+For example, cluster #6 from PRISM is in NA row, when we group by Antismash.
+When we group by PRISM, it becomes clear that this cluster is annotated only by SEMPI (#7).
+The similar situation is with PRISM resistance (#35) and regulatory (#78) genes, which are not intercepted by Antismash.
+If we group the data by the PRISM column, those genes will land in corresponding groups**